How Your Personal Brand Can Save You In The Age of AutomationJun 18, 2018

 Success through this transition is the essence of deep personal branding combined with business skills and discipline.
 This combination will enable you to develop a career management strategy that will help you navigate these changes and secure your financial future.

 What are you doing today that brings value to someone else's life?

 About the Author

 Larry Boyer, CBE, ACC helps people and businesses prepare for the changing and evolving economy of the 21st Century.
 As a recognized leader in advanced analytics, finance & economics, future technologies and personal development he speaks, writes, coaches and consults on these topics and their impacts on businesses and people.
-His book The Robot In the Next Cubicle: What You Need to Know to Adapt and Succeed in the Automation Age is available for preorder.
+His book The Robot In the Next Cubicle: What You Need to Know to Adapt and Succeed in the Automation Age is available where you like to buy books.

 Learn the 7 Steps to build a successful career regardless of the turmoil and disruption of the 21st Century.
 Download this comprehensive guide now!

 Join our mailing list to receive the latest news and updates from our team.